idokoren0/whisper/README.md

 - **Whisper**: Processes the received data, enriches it, and prepares it for sending over TCP or HTTPS.
 - **Sender**: Sends data to a designated target (Whisper).
 - **Terminator**: Sends a terminate message to whisper to remove all trace of itself.
 By default, sends that message after 100 seconds from start, can be configrued via env var in docker compose.
+Doesnt remove mounted files.

 **WHISPER** is the main component of this project, and the supplied Receiver server, Sender and Terminator are examples for implemntations that you may use or replace however you see fit.